CLOUD TERMS OF SERVICE between Rackspace US, Inc. ("we" or "Rackspace") and the customer who orders Rackspace® services ("you" or "Customer").

 "Services" means the software and services described in the Order and includes any services which you self-provision through the Rackspace Cloud control panel or which you utilize via an API.

-"Support" means (i) Rackspace employees with training and experience relative to the Services will be available ‘live' by telephone, chat and ticket twenty-four hours per day, seven days per week, year round and (ii) any additional level of support offered by Rackspace applicable to the specific Services ordered by you.
+"Support" means (i) Rackspace employees with training and experience relative to the Services will be available ‘live' by telephone, chat or ticket twenty-four hours per day, seven days per week, year round and/or (ii) any additional level of support offered by Rackspace applicable to the specific Services ordered by you.

 2. RACKSPACE'S OBLIGATIONS.
 Contingent on Rackspace's acceptance of your Order, and subject to these Cloud Terms of Service, Rackspace agrees to provide the Services and Support described in your Order.
 Rackspace agrees to follow security procedures at least as stringent, in Rackspace's reasonable judgment, as those described at http://www.rackspace.com/information/legal/securitypractices.php .